Frequently Asked Questions

 Can I have more than one firearm at the shooting line?

-Yes, unless there are enough to cause a safety issue.
+Yes, unless there are so many they cause a safety issue.

 Are handicapped services available?

-If we are not too busy, the Range Master may allow you to fire from different positions, but the guns must return to the bench to be cleared during cease fires and must remain pointed in a safe directions when doing so.
+If we are not too busy, the Range Master may allow you to fire from different positions.
+However the guns must return to the bench to be cleared during cease fires and must remain pointed in a safe directions when doing so.
 There are only 2 shooting positions available for shooting sticks (1 and 20).

 Do you have a family pricing plan?